 Periodic Assessments

-Resolver has developed a health information security management program to meet the information security and compliance requirements related to the Resolver Core Application, GRC Cloud Application, and Perspective PSV Application services and its customer base.
+Resolver has developed a health information security management program to meet the information security and compliance requirements related to the Resolver’s Global Alert Application, RiskVision Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application Services and its customer base.
 The program incorporates the elements of the HIPAA and the HITECH.
 The description below is a summary of safeguards that Resolver has implemented to adhere to the applicable components of HIPAA Final Security Rule and the breach notification requirements of HITECH.

 These policies are reviewed and approved by management on at least an annual basis.

 Resolver employees receive security awareness training for health information security as part of the onboarding process.
-This training is reinforced by security awareness communications on current issues which are distributed periodically.
+This training is reinforced by security awareness communications on current issues which are distributed as needed.
 Additionally, employees are also required to participate in annual security awareness training.

 Resolver completes evaluations throughout each calendar year regarding the effectiveness of the health information security program that include, but are not limited to, the following: